-- 2.1.
-Guidance on what could constitute "bribery" is contained in Appendix 2 to this Policy. - 2.2.
-Employees are strictly prohibited (whether acting in their own capacity or on the Group's behalf) from: - 2.2.1. offering, promising, giving or authorising, directly or indirectly, any bribe or kickback to or for the benefit of any person (whether in private or public office) in order to obtain any improper business or other improper advantage for the Group; - 2.2.2. soliciting, accepting or receiving (whether for the Group's benefit, their own benefit or that of their family, friends, associates or acquaintances) any bribe or kickback from any person (whether in private or public office) in return for providing any improper business or other improper advantage in relation to the Group's business; - 2.2.3. otherwise using illegal or improper means (including bribes, favours, blackmail, financial payments, inducements, secret commissions or other rewards) to influence the actions of others; or - 2.2.4. acting as an intermediary for a third party in the solicitation, acceptance, payment or offer of a bribe or kickback. - 2.3.
-As well as complying strictly with the provisions in this Policy, Employees must exercise common sense and judgment in assessing whether any arrangement could be perceived to be corrupt or otherwise inappropriate.
+- 2.1 Guidance on what could constitute "bribery" is contained in Appendix 2 to this Policy. - 2.2 Employees are strictly prohibited (whether acting in their own capacity or on the Group's behalf) from: - (a) offering, promising, giving or authorising, directly or indirectly, any bribe or kickback to or for the benefit of any person (whether in private or public office) in order to obtain any improper business or other improper advantage for the Group; - (b) soliciting, accepting or receiving (whether for the Group's benefit, their own benefit or that of their family, friends, associates or acquaintances) any bribe or kickback from any person (whether in private or public office) in return for providing any improper business or other improper advantage in relation to the Group's business;

+- (c) otherwise using illegal or improper means (including bribes, favours, blackmail, financial payments, inducements, secret commissions or other rewards) toinfluence the actions of others; or - (d) acting as an intermediary for a third party in the solicitation, acceptance, payment or offer of a bribe or kickback. - 2.3 As well as complying strictly with the provisions in this Policy, Employees must exercise common sense and judgment in assessing whether any arrangement could be perceived to be corrupt or otherwise inappropriate.